Sun in culture: Religious aspects

 Sun and Immortal Birds Gold Ornament by ancient Shu people.
 The center is a sun pattern with twelve points around which four birds fly in the same counterclockwise direction.
 Ancient Kingdom of Shu, coinciding with the Shang dynasty.

 Solar deities play a major role in many world religions and mythologies.
 Worship of the Sun was central to civilizations such as the ancient Egyptians, the Inca of South America and the Aztecs of what is now Mexico.
-In religions such as Hinduism, the Sun is still considered a god, known as Surya.
+In religions such as Hinduism, the Sun is still considered a god, known as Surya (सूर्य).
 Many ancient monuments were constructed with solar phenomena in mind; for example, stone megaliths accurately mark the summer or winter solstice (for example in Nabta Playa, Egypt; Mnajdra, Malta; and Stonehenge, England); Newgrange, a prehistoric human-built mount in Ireland, was designed to detect the winter solstice; the pyramid of El Castillo at Chichén Itzá in Mexico is designed to cast shadows in the shape of serpents climbing the pyramid at the vernal and autumnal equinoxes.

 The ancient Sumerians believed that the Sun was Utu, the god of justice and twin brother of Inanna, the Queen of Heaven, who was identified as the planet Venus.
 Later, Utu was identified with the East Semitic god Shamash.
 Utu was regarded as a helper-deity, who aided those in distress.

 From at least the Fourth Dynasty of Ancient Egypt, the Sun was worshipped as the god Ra, portrayed as a falcon-headed divinity surmounted by the solar disk, and surrounded by a serpent.
 In the New Empire period, the Sun became identified with the dung beetle.
 In the form of the sun disc Aten, the Sun had a brief resurgence during the Amarna Period when it again became the preeminent, if not only, divinity for the Pharaoh Akhenaton.